Off-Season 5 Episode 4 – Lake Day – Lake George, NY

 Known for its clear cool water, Lake George at the Southeastern Point of the Adirondack Park has become a popular destination since it became accessible.
-Located at the at the southeastern point of the Adirondack Park, Lake George’s clear cool water has attracted summer visitors since its accessibility.

 Our friends give us a first hand tour of the Lake.
 Starting in Huddle Bay, we head to “The Narrows”, a popular destination on Lake George, that has many islands to recreate, including a store on Glenn Island.